-To track change in the severity of the child's use of alcohol, tobacco/nicotine, prescription or illicit substance over time, the measure be may completed at regular intervals as clinically indicated, depending on the stability of the child's symptoms and treatment status.
+To track change in the severity of the child's use of alcohol, tobacco/nicotine, prescription or illicit substance over time, the measure may be completed at regular intervals as clinically indicated, depending on the stability of the child's symptoms and treatment status.
+For consistency, it is preferred that completion of the measures at follow-up appointments is by the same parent or guardian.
 Consistently high scores on the measure may indicate significant and problematic areas for the child that might warrant further assessment, treatment, and follow-up.
 Your clinical judgment should guide your decision.